-I was only supposed to be in South Africa for about 6 more months after being diagnosed.
-I thought maybe once I got home I would be able to taper off of the meds and I did.
+I was supposed to be in South Africa for approximately six more months after my initial diagnosis.
+I thought maybe once I got home I would be able to taper off of the meds, and I did.
 I slowly tapered, as the doctor instructed me.
-At the same time I found good coping mechanisms, mechanisms that I didn’t have as a missionary halfway around the world such as movies and video games.
-Not the best coping mechanisms in hindsight but they worked.
-Soon enough I rarely saw even a hint of anxiety even going through some horrific personal struggles in the following years.
-But I could still feel its ugly head.
+I was able to find good coping mechanisms that I didn’t have as a missionary halfway around the world, including movies and video games.
+Of course, while these may not have been the best coping mechanisms in hindsight, they worked.
+Soon enough, I rarely experienced anxious episodes — even when I went through some horrific personal struggles in the following years.
+That didn’t mean that my anxiety had vanished, however.

-Fast forward a few years and now I am sitting in a functional medicine seminar listening to the lecturer talk about low neurotransmitter symptoms.
-He detailed out serotonin and dopamine among others.
-A light bulb went off.
-All this time I thought it was a serotonin issue and in reality it was dopamine.
-Looking back it all makes sense, as hindsight often does.
+Fast forward a few years.
+I am now sitting in a functional medicine seminar listening to the lecturer talk about low neurotransmitter symptoms.
+He detailed out serotonin and dopamine, among other important chemicals.
+A light bulb suddenly turned on.
+I had thought that my anxiety was caused by a serotonin deficiency, when it was really caused by low dopamine.

 Dopamine deficiency is characterized by the following symptoms: